ANTINO KIM

 [3] Kim, A., "Doubly-Bound Relationship Between Publisher and Retailer: The Curious Mix of Wholesale and Agency Models."
 Journal of Management Information Systems, Vol. 35, No. 3, pp. 840-865 (2018).

-This research analyzes the complex relationship between publishers and retailers in digital content markets, focusing on the coexistence of wholesale and agency business models.
+Abstract Summary: This research analyzes the complex relationship between publishers and retailers in digital content markets, focusing on the coexistence of wholesale and agency business models.
 We examined how these different models create interdependencies and strategic considerations for both parties.
 Our findings reveal the nuanced dynamics that lead to the adoption of hybrid business model approaches in digital marketplaces.

 View Publication